bgb013/Learning_experience/README.md

-This projecs it to learn how to work with Git within my Bootcamp experience.
-Also about writting some queries on windows functions
+This project it to showcase some of the work done on my Marketing Analytics Bootcamp.